 The English Journey

 Teachers plan English journeys for their class based on assessment from Educater, children’s interests and writing purposes which are yet to be explored.
 The objectives are taken directly from the National Curriculum for each year group, however, it may be necessary to take objectives from the year group below to support children with particular concepts.
 We use objectives from Educater to set targets and these are shared and reviewed with children.
-We use the ‘metal system’ and assessment for learning to allow children to identify their own level of challenge.
+We use chilli challenges and assessment for learning to allow children to identify their own level of challenge.

 A consistent learning journey is embedded through the school where reading is at the heart.
 Objectives are taught through a learning journey which includes: